PatrickKyei/exception/_posts/2022-05-11-how-to-ensure-you-are-constantly-improving.md

 ## Find experts

 You're attempting to sort things out on your own?
 You don't want to talk to a coach, a mentor, or anybody who has the expertise you need to advance?
-You don't have to fail again if someone else has already failed.
+You don't have to fail again if someone else has already failed where you are going.
 Wherever you have been in life somewhere has been so why struggle?
 Find wonderful individuals from whom you may acquire vital life lessons and who can lead you through the hardest times.

 ## Observe